German Jewish military personnel of World War II: Jews in non-combat roles

 Beyond personnel of Jewish descent serving in the Wehrmacht, Jewish slave labour was utilised extensively to support the German war effort, with captive Jews forced to perform tasks such as digging anti-tank ditches, repairing vehicles, demining, digging underground tunnels, and manufacturing equipment such as uniforms, artillery shells, and V-2 rockets.

 In May 1942, a disagreement arose between the Wehrmacht and the Schutzstaffel when plans by the Wehrmacht to utilise 100,000 skilled Jewish workers to take up armament industry roles in the Generalgouvernement to replace Polish and Ukrainian workers (who had been sent to Germany as slave labourers) were compromised by the Schutzstaffel deporting Jewish workers with little warning.
 In July 1942, an agreement was reached between the Wehrmacht and the Schutzstaffel that armament industries would be given access to a "fixed and limited" number of Jewish workers, with the Schutzstaffel to notify the Wehrmacht in advance of further deportations.

 In September 1942, Field Marshal Wilhelm Keitel of the Oberkommando der Wehrmacht (OKW) ordered that all Jews engaged in armament production in the Generalgouvernement were to be replaced by Poles; in response, General Curt Ludwig von Gienanth (the commander of the Wehrmacht in the Generalgouvernement) argued that the removal of Jews was resulting in a "a decline in the military potential of the Reich".
 In October 1942, General Siegfried Haenicke (who had been appointed to replace von Gienanth) was ordered by the OKW to remove Jews from armaments factories in the Generalgouvernement and replace them with "Aryan forces".
 This order "signified that Wehrmacht intervention in Jewish affairs had come to an end and responsibility for the entire matter—including workers in the Wehrmacht enterprises themselves—had been turned over to the [Schutzstaffel]".

-Beginning in autumn 1944, between 10,000 and 20,000 "half-Jews" and persons related to Jews by "mixed marriage" were recruited into special units of the Organisation Todt, a civil and military-based engineering programme that utilised forced labour to deliver large-scaled constructional projects throughout Germany and German-occupied Europe.
+Beginning in autumn 1944, between 10,000 and 20,000 "half-Jews" and persons related to Jews by "mixed marriage" were recruited into special units of the Organisation Todt, a civil and military-based engineering programme that utilised forced labour to deliver large-scaled construction projects throughout Germany and German-occupied Europe.

 Post-World War II

 Following the end of the war, some veterans of Jewish descent were ostracised by other Jews.
 The topic of Wehrmacht soldiers of partial Jewish descent was considered a "somewhat taboo" subject by many academics.
+Beate Meyer wrote in 1999, "The chequered history of "Mischlinge" in the German Wehrmacht has so far been researched only to a limited extent."